-We recommended that Management expedite the transfer of the subject TCTs in the name of SHFC for Usufruct and in the name of CA for Corporate Circular HDH No. 14-005 series of 2014 and IRR 2014-003.
+We recommended that Management expedite the transfer of the subject TCTs in the name of SHFC for Usufruct and in the name of CA for the refinanced amount and annotate the same in the name of SHFC in compliance with Corporate Circular HDH No. 14-005 series of 2014 and IRR 2014-003.